Mayamariaruth/calima/README.md

     * Pre-populated user details for logged in users

-As a site user I can access other people's reviews and add my own reviews on the site so that I can see what people think about the restaurant and add my own opinion to the mix
+As a site user, I can access other people's reviews and add my own reviews on the site so that I can see what people think about the restaurant and add my own opinion to the mix

 - Acceptance Criteria
     * Reviews section on the landing page